1970 Corvette Specs

 Accident Prevention: Side marker lights and reflectors.
 Parking lights that illuminate with headlights.
 Four-way hazard warning flasher.
 Backup lights.
 Lane- change feature in direction signal control.
 Windshield defroster, washers and dual-speed wipers.
 Wide-view inside day-night mirror (vinyl-edged, shatter-resistant glass and deflecting support).
 Outside rearview mirror.
 Tire tread wear indicators.
 Dual master cylinder brake system with warning light.
 Starter safety switch.
 Dual-action safety hood latches.

 Anti-Theft: Anti-theft ignition key warning buzzer.
 Anti-theft steering column lock.

-Magic Mirror Color Choices: Monza Red, Mulsanne Blue, Marboro Maroon, Daytona Yellow, Cortez Silver, Classic White, Donnybrooke Green, Bridgehampton Blue, Laguna Gray and Ontario Orange.
+Magic Mirror Color Choices: Monza Red, Mulsanne Blue, Marboro Maroon, Daytona Yellow, Cortez Silver, Classic White, Donnybrooke Green, Bridgehampton Blue, Laguna Gray, Ontario Orange, and Corvette Bronze.

 |Wheelbase||98 inches (2.489 m)||98 inches (2.489 m)|